Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 Lower chargeback risk doesn’t mean zero risk.

-Fraudsters are creative, and regulators are watching.
+Fraudsters are creative, and regulators are watching the types of A2A payments being made.

 In some regions, consent management and audit trails aren’t optional; they’re legal requirements.
 Ignoring them can cause bigger problems than the fees you were trying to avoid in the first place.